 • Salt

-• We clean, remove the spine from the anchovies so that they remain open and dry.
+• We clean, remove the bone from the anchovies so they remain open, and dry them.

-• Prepare the marinade or chermoula by mixing in a container, the crushed garlic cloves, the paprika, if you like you can use a little spiciness, the black pepper, the cumin, the cilantro and finely chopped parsley, the juice of half a lemon, the salt and a drizzle of olive oil.
-We remove well.
+• We prepare the marinade or chermoula by mixing in a bowl the crushed garlic cloves, the paprika (if you like you can use a bit of hot paprika), the black pepper, the cumin, the cilantro and parsley finely chopped, the juice of half a lemon, the salt and a drizzle of olive oil.
+Stir well.

-• We put an open and boneless anchovy in the palm of the hand with the part of the skin facing down, and the part where the spine was going up, we impregnated the latter with a little of the previous mixture, we covered with another anchovy as a of book, so that the part of the skins of the anchovies is on the outside and the part of the spines on the inside.
+• Place an opened, boneless anchovy in the palm of your hand with the skin side down and the side where the bone was facing up; coat the latter with a little of the mixture, cover with another anchovy like a sandwich, so that the skin sides of the anchovies are outside and the bone sides face inward.

-• As it comes into contact and is very powerful in flavor, we only add the marinade to one of the two anchovies.
-Transfer to a plate and reserve.
-So until you finish all the anchovies.
+• Since they are in contact and the flavor is very strong, we only add the marinade to one of the two anchovies.
+Move to a plate and set aside.
+Repeat until all the anchovies are done.

-• Grate the tomatoes and place in the tajine , add the remaining chermoula and stir to integrate well.
+• Grate the tomatoes and place them in the tajine, add the remaining chermoula and stir to incorporate well.

-• We carefully place the anchovies on the tomato in the most aesthetic way possible.
-Cut the pepper into strips and the lemon into half slices and decorate around the fish.
+• Carefully arrange the anchovies on top of the tomato in the most aesthetic way possible.
+Cut the pepper into strips and the lemon into half slices and garnish around the fish.

-• We put the lid on the tagine and bring it to the fire, first over medium heat and then stronger.
+• Place the lid on the tajine and bring to the heat, first over medium heat and then higher.
 Let the fish cook for 15 minutes.
-We serve presented in the same tajine .
+Serve presented in the same tajine.

 Claudia Ferrer